ShavidiniEkanayake/SORA-employee-management-system/README.md

 # SORA-employee-management-system - Backend
-This is for Digiratina Technology Solutions assignment
+This is for employee mgt system backend.

+## Technologies

+1. Java
+2. SpringBoot